WinstonFassett/y-webrtc-trystero/README.md

 ** A gifted mind could use this as an exercise and calculate the probability of clusters forming depending on the number of peers in the network.
 The default value was used to connect at least 100 clients at a conference meeting on a bad network connection.

-### Use y-trystero for conferencing solutions
+### Use y-y-webrtc-trystero for conferencing solutions

-Just listen to the "peers" event from the provider to listen for more incoming WebRTC connections and use the [Trystero library](https://github.com/dmotz/trystero) to share streams.
+Just listen to the "peers" event from the provider to listen for more incoming WebRTC connections and use the [Trystero library](https://github.com/dmotz/y-webrtc-trystero) to share streams.
 More help on this would be welcome.
 By default, browser windows share data using BroadcastChannel without WebRTC.
 In order to connect all peers and browser windows with each other, set `maxConns = Number.POSITIVE_INFINITY` and `filterBcConns = false`.

 ## API